backand/docs/docs/getting_started/sdk.md

 Initiates the password reset process, triggering an email containing a one-time password reset token to be sent to the user.
 #### Arguments
 * email - the email of the user whose password is to be reset
-* appName - the name of the application the user is registered with

 ### resetPassword
 #### Usage